HAVE YOU SEEN EDDIE?

 "Now" you instruct them, "Tell me which notes you were using in that scale..Here" you say, handing them a blank sheet of paper on a clipboard,"Write them down on there"

-Steam comes out of your students ears as they painstakingly figure out the names of each of the notes they have been playing in the C major pentatonic scale (mentally processing).
+Steam comes out of your student's ears as they painstakingly figure out the names of each of the notes they have been playing in the C major pentatonic scale (mentally processing).
 They pass you back the clipboard with the notes: C D E G A scrawled across it.

 "Okay that's good" you say, careful to convey pride in your voice.
 "Now I was playing the chords C, Em, F, and G - so, in relation to the scale you were using why can F be seen as the odd one out....?"

 This is what I call 'leading' the student to make his own discoveries.
 I am hoping he will spot that F is the only chord whose root note does not appear in the scale.
-You have lead your horse to the water but it may take a few more carefully chosen exercises to get them to drink!
+You have lead your horse to the water but it may take a few more carefully chosen questions to get them to drink!
 Be patient and resist the temptation to explain rather than lead.

 After writing out the chords themselves and comparing them to the scale notes they suddenly explain: